 We find many of our small business clients get their financial statements and taxes filed by their accountants every year but need to figure out what their financials are telling them about their business.
-They do not spend the time with their accountant to explain the statements and how their business is performing with respect to others in their industry.
+They do not spend the time or money with their accountant to explain the statements or how their business is performing with respect to others in their industry.
 They, in most cases, see their accountant once a year to drop off the information needed to compile the statements to file their taxes.

-Financial Analysis is not a topic that most are interested in finding out about until such time they apply for a loan or investment.
+Financial Analysis is a topic most are only interested in finding out about when the business needs to apply for a loan or investment.
 If you require help understanding your financials, there is a good chance you could be turned down without understanding why.
 It would have been more advantageous for the business to understand the results before applying for a loan or providing their financials to an investor.
-A lender or investor will do their financial due diligence on the statements that have been submitted to them.
+A lender or investor will do their financial due diligence on the statements submitted to them.
 They want to see how you are performing year over year, within the year, with respect to spending versus revenue, assets versus liabilities, and specific financial ratios that tell a story about the risk of the business to the lender/investor.

 Vertical analysis needs information from others in your industry in most cases to compare it to make it relevant.
-Some of this information for Canadian businesses can be found on the Industry Canada website under Financial Performance.
-In other cases, this information can be provided by industry associations, and the worst case can be purchased.
+The information for Canadian businesses can be found on the Industry Canada website under Financial Performance for most industries.
+In other cases, industry associations can provide this information, and in the worst case, the information can be purchased.

 Ratio analysis helps you measure the financial performance of your business.
 Unfortunately, for those not fond of math, ratio analysis uses information from your income statement and balance sheet to calculate different ratios within your business.
-You may have heard your banker talk about your Debt to Equity Ratio or your Current Ratio.
-These are two of the ratios that they look at to determine whether you are a credit risk, along with a set of other ratios sometimes depending on your specific industry.
+You may have heard your banker talk about your Debt to Equity Ratio or your Current Ratio in the past.
+These are two ratios that banks look at to determine whether you are a credit risk.
+They will also use other ratios depending on your specific industry.

-What is essential is to understand what ratios that your lender or investor may be looking at for your business and determine what they are before you turn in your business plan and financials.
-Financial ratio calculations can be found online and there are even calculators that can help you if you are not a math wizard.
+Understanding what ratios your lender or investor may be looking at for your business is essential, along with determining what they are before you give them your business plan and financial statements.
+Financial ratio calculations can be found online, and there are even calculators that can help you if you are not a math wizard.
 Here is a link to several.

-Reductions in Long Term Loans plus Interest Expense all divide by your Net Income can let bankers know how well you can service your loans with your Net Income.
-Increases in this ratio can become very problematic later on if not addressed soon enough
+Reductions in Long Term Loans plus Interest Expenses divided by your Net Income lets bankers know how well you can service your loans with your Net Income.
+Increases in this ratio can become problematic later on if not addressed.

 TOOLS TO HELP

-One of the first things we do when we work with a business is do analysis on their financials in many of our engagements, as this helps us understand what is going on in the company from a financial perspective which can also help in finding out where some of the major issues lie that they are having.
+One of the first things we do when we work with a business is perform an analysis on their financials.
+This helps us understand what is going on in the company from a financial perspective.
+In addition, it can also help in finding out where some of the major issues lie that they are having.

-We had developed a tool that we use to do a lot of the calculations for us, and have now developed it further so a small business owner who wants to analyze their own financials can do so.
-The tool we have looks at Horizontal Analysis, Vertical Analysis and Ratio Analysis.
-The Ratio Analysis looks at 14 different calculations and explains what the ratio is measuring, the importance, and notes on what is a good ratio or whether it should be compared to other businesses in your industry.
+We had developed a tool to help us perform the calculations and are now offering it as a tool for business owners who wants to analyze their financials.
+The tool looks at Horizontal Analysis, Vertical Analysis and Ratio Analysis.
+The Ratio Analysis looks at 14 different calculations and explains what the ratio measures.
+It also notes a good ratio number/percentage or whether you need to compare it to other businesses in your industry.

 This tool is available in our store, where we are now developing more tools to help businesses help themselves.
 There are detailed instructions available on the tool.
-In addition to the analysis above, the tool will generate a cash flow statement for you, if you do not have one from your accountant.
+In addition to the analysis above, the tool will generate a cash flow statement for you if you still need one from your accountant.
 The information generated by this tool could be very beneficial to provide to a lender or an investor.
 The tool currently only looks at two years.
 The tool could be modified for your business under a consulting engagement if you want to look at additional years.

-SUMMARY Understanding what your financial statements are telling you is very important for a business owner to know.
-It is how anyone that is lending or investing money in your business or plans sell / lease you equipment or other assets determines whether you are worth the risk.
+Understanding what your financial statements tell you is very important for business owners.
+It is how anyone lending or investing money in your business determines whether you are worth the risk.
 Before you approach them, wouldn't it be advantageous to know ahead of time whether your financials are at a point for consideration?